responsible tourism & eco-tourism in rwanda, uganda, & the democratic republic of the congo

 Through our activities, we support the conservation of the natural environment and the preservation of cultural assets.
 Furthermore, by sharing our revenue and other economic benefits with the locals, we help nurture their sense of pride and their awareness that someone cares.
-In so doing, we aim to contribute to the sustainable development of local populations.
+In so doing, our objective is to contribute to the sustainable development of local populations.

 Join hands with Amahoro Tours, and help us make a difference!

 Over the past years, Greg has gained experience working as a Rwandan tour organiser and guide for various international tour operators.
 His professionalism and reliability, along with his exceptional understanding of the needs and desires of international visitors, have gained him renown among clients and respect among the members of local communities.